main header iamge

 The crossed "Sai" honoring our rich heritage of Okinawan weaponry which originates from Ryukyu Kobudo Tesshinkan and Hidemi Tamayose-sensei.

-Within the Enso, the image of Shuri Castle serves as a powerful reminder of the historical roots, paying homage to the birthplace of traditional Okinawan karate.
-The crane represents the origins of Hakutsuru (White Crane), grace, discipline, and longevity - qualities that are central to our approach and embody the precision and fluidity we strive to achieve in our movements.
+Within the crest is the image of the crane which represents the origins of Hakutsuru (White Crane), grace, discipline, and longevity - qualities that are central to our approach and embody the precision and fluidity we strive to achieve in our movements.

 At the top of the crest, the kanji "Ryukyu Karate Jutsu".
 On the side, the kanji "Shuhaku-den" signifies our dojo’s unique focus, blending the old ways of Okinawa with the techniques and philosophies of Shuri-te, Naha-te, and Hakutsuru.